patschwork/rate_me/README.md

 ## How to configure
 This is currently only possible via database editor.

-If you are interessted how to do this, please ticket a issue in GitHub
+If you are interessted how to do this, please create a ticket/issue in GitHub